Skip to Content

 Matthew Bambach

-Since joining the POWJH team in May 2022, Matt’s work has employed science, advocacy, and outreach to advance the protection and restoration of Teton County’s water resources.
-He helped edit – and now guides implementation of – the Teton County Water Quality Management Plan, drives water quality monitoring efforts, helps review wastewater discharge permits and local development proposals, writes and administers grants, delivers public presentations and other outreach materials, and collaborates with numerous government, land management, research, and nonprofit organizations on issues related to drinking water quality, wastewater management, and impaired surface waters.
+Since joining POWJH in 2022, Matt helped create — and now guides the implementation of — the Teton County Water Quality Management Plan.
+He has led numerous water quality monitoring projects, reviews wastewater discharge permits and local development proposals, writes and administers grants, facilitates and delivers public presentations, and collaborates with numerous government, land management, research, and nonprofit organizations on issues related to drinking water quality, wastewater management, and impaired surface waters.

 You can find Matt and his wife, Hannah, canoeing, foraging, dog-sitting, climbing, and skiing.